What's covered by the legislation

 The 14-day cooling-off period starts from the day the agreement is concluded or if later, from when you receive a copy of the agreement.

-On a credit card the 14-day cooling off period starts from when you receive notification of your credit limit.
+For credit card the 14-day cooling off period starts from when you receive notification of your credit limit.

-While the credit agreement can be cancelled, the contract for the item or service itself won't be affected so if you used credit to finance the purchase of a car you would need to find some other way to pay for it unless you have some other right to cancel that main contract.
+While the credit agreement can be cancelled, the contract for the item or service itself won't be affected so if you used credit to finance the purchase of a car you would need to find some other way to pay for it unless you have some other right to cancel that contract.

 Your right to your credit files